httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The HttpOnly attribute limits the scope of the cookie to HTTP requests.
-In particular, the attribute instructs the user agent to omit the cookie when providing access to cookies via "non-HTTP" APIs (such as a web browser API that exposes cookies to scripts).
+In particular, the attribute instructs the user agent to omit the cookie when providing access to cookies via non-HTTP APIs.

 Note that the HttpOnly attribute is independent of the Secure attribute: a cookie can have both the HttpOnly and the Secure attribute.